-Including the local agents entails two new machines in the route of signaling packets to go through.
-This implies adding two times the delay produced at the local network (Fig. 6 and 7).
+Including the local agents entails two new machines in the route of signalling packets to go through.
+This will lead to the addition of two times the delay produced at the local network (Fig. 6 and 7).
 This delay is negligible compared to Internet propagation delays.